Avelumab: History

-As of May 2015, according to Merck KGaA and Pfizer, avelumab has been in Phase I clinical trials for bladder cancer, stomach cancer, head and neck cancer, mesothelioma, NSCLC, ovarian cancer and renal cancer.
-For Merkel-cell carcinoma, Phase II has been reached and for NSCLC there is also a study in Phase III.

-In May 2017, avelumab was approved in the United States for the treatment of adults and children twelve years and older with metastatic Merkel cell carcinoma (MCC), including those who have not received prior chemotherapy.
-This is the first FDA-approved treatment for metastatic MCC, a rare, aggressive form of skin cancer.
+In May 2017, avelumab was approved in the United States for the treatment of people twelve years of age and older with metastatic Merkel cell carcinoma, including those who have not received prior chemotherapy.
+This is the first FDA-approved treatment for metastatic Merkel cell carcinoma, a rare, aggressive form of skin cancer.

 Approval was based on data from an open-label, single-arm, multi-center clinical trial (JAVELIN Merkel 200 trial).
-All patients had histologically confirmed metastatic MCC with disease progression on or after chemotherapy administered for metastatic disease.
+All participants had histologically confirmed metastatic Merkel cell carcinoma with disease progression on or after chemotherapy administered for metastatic disease.

-ORR was assessed by an independent review committee according to Response Evaluation Criteria in Solid Tumors (RECIST) 1.1.
-The overall response rate (ORR) was 33% (95% confidence interval [CI]: 23.3, 43.8), with 11% complete and 22% partial response rates.
-Among the 29 responding patients, the response duration ranged from 2.8 to 23.3+ months with 86% of responses durable for 6 months or longer.
-Responses were observed in patients regardless of PD-L1 tumor expression or presence of Merkel cell polyomavirus.
+The overall response rate was assessed by an independent review committee according to Response Evaluation Criteria in Solid Tumors (RECIST) 1.1.
+The overall response rate was 33% (95% confidence interval [CI]: 23.3, 43.8), with 11% complete and 22% partial response rates.
+Among the 29 responding participants, the response duration ranged from 2.8 to 23.3+ months with 86% of responses durable for six months or longer.
+Responses were observed in participants regardless of PD-L1 tumor expression or presence of Merkel cell polyomavirus.

-The approval of avelumab was based on data from a single-arm trial of 88 patients with metastatic MCC who had been previously treated with at least one prior chemotherapy regimen.
-The trial measured the percentage of patients who experienced complete or partial shrinkage of their tumors (overall response rate) and, for patients with a response, the length of time the tumor was controlled (duration of response).
-Of the 88 patients who received Bavencio in the trial, 33 percent experienced complete or partial shrinkage of their tumors.
-The response lasted for more than six months in 86 percent of responding patients and more than 12 months in 45 percent of responding patients.
+The approval of avelumab was based on data from a single-arm trial of 88 participants with metastatic Merkel cell carcinoma who had been previously treated with at least one prior chemotherapy regimen.
+The trial measured the percentage of participants who experienced complete or partial shrinkage of their tumors (overall response rate) and, for participants with a response, the length of time the tumor was controlled (duration of response).
+Of the 88 participants who received Bavencio in the trial, 33 percent experienced complete or partial shrinkage of their tumors.
+The response lasted for more than six months in 86 percent of responding participants and more than 12 months in 45 percent of responding participants.

 The US Food and Drug Administration (FDA) granted the application for avelumab priority review, breakthrough therapy, and orphan drug designations.
 The FDA granted accelerated approval of Bavencio to EMD Serono Inc.

-In June 2020, avelumab was approved by the US Food and Drug Administration (FDA) for the indication of the maintenance treatment for people with locally advanced or metastatic urothelial carcinoma that has not progressed with first-line platinum-containing chemotherapy.
+In June 2020, avelumab was approved by the FDA for the maintenance treatment for people with locally advanced or metastatic urothelial carcinoma that has not progressed with first-line platinum-containing chemotherapy.

-Efficacy of avelumab for maintenance treatment of urothelial carcinoma was investigated in the JAVELIN Bladder 100 trial (NCT02603432), a randomized, multi-center, open-label trial that enrolled 700 patients with unresectable, locally advanced or metastatic urothelial carcinoma that had not progressed with four to six cycles of first-line platinum-containing chemotherapy.
-Patients were randomized (1:1) to receive either avelumab intravenously every 2 weeks plus best supportive care (BSC) or BSC alone.
+Efficacy of avelumab for maintenance treatment of urothelial carcinoma was investigated in the JAVELIN Bladder 100 trial (NCT02603432), a randomized, multi-center, open-label trial that enrolled 700 participants with unresectable, locally advanced or metastatic urothelial carcinoma that had not progressed with four to six cycles of first-line platinum-containing chemotherapy.
+Participants were randomized (1:1) to receive either avelumab intravenously every two weeks plus best supportive care or best supportive care alone.
 Treatment was initiated within 4–10 weeks after last chemotherapy dose.